 11.2.
 The client is jointly and severally liable for all obligations of the traveller(s) with respect to the travel company or travel service provider insofar as these arise for the traveller(s) from the agreement(s) concluded in this respect.

 Article 12.
 Complaints, extinction of right of action and applicable law

 Complaints relating to the service provided by the travel company

 12.1.
-Complaints regarding the service provided by the travel company, such as advice and information furnished and the handling of reservations, must be submitted to the travel company in writing, stating the reasons, within one month of the client becoming aware of the facts to which the complaint relates.
+Complaints regarding the service provided by the travel company, such as advice and information furnished and the handling of reservations, must be submitted by the client to the travel company in writing, stating the reasons, within one month becoming aware of the facts to which the complaint relates.

 12.2.
 The travel company will try to settle the complaint in an expeditious manner.

 Complaints about the performance of the service(s)

 12.3.
 The client shall immediately report any complaints regarding the performance of the travel service to the (representative of the) travel service provider and shall try together with the (representative of the) service provider to reach a solution in situ first.